-This is a community pharmacy located adjacent to a doctor's surgery in Melksham.
-It serves its local population which is mixed in age range and background.
+This is a community pharmacy located on a parade of shops in the village of Covingham in Swindon.
+It serves its local population which is mostly elderly.
 The pharmacy opens six days a week.
-The pharmacy sells a range of over-the-counter medicines, dispenses NHS prescriptions and supplies medicines in multi-compartment medicine devices for people to use living in their own homes.
+The pharmacy sells a range of over-the-counter medicines, dispenses NHS prescriptions and provides drug misuse services.